rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 ![In-game screenshot of a player pointing a laser gun.](space_frontiers_ingame_screenshot.png)

-[Space Frontiers] ([GitHub], [Discord], [Twitter], [Reddit], [Steam Group]) by [Star Wolves] is an online SCI-FI action community RPG game simulating space(ships) in 3D.
+[Space Frontiers] ([GitHub], [Discord], [Twitter], [Reddit], [Steam Group]) by [Star Wolves] is an online sci-fi action community RPG game simulating space (and spaceships) in 3D.

-The game has earnt an in-development status of well over two years.
+The game has been in-development for over two years.
-The server and client were successfully prototyped with Godot years ago.
-After that, the server, with all its features, got successfully ported to [Bevy].
-Naturally, the client is now getting the same porting treatment.
+The server and client were successfully prototyped with Godot several years ago.
+After that, the server, with all its features, was successfully ported to [Bevy].
+The client is now getting the same porting treatment!

 The project is commercial, [open-source] and has a proprietary license.
 There is a milestone for a license change to free open-source.